joshwycuff/terraform-js/README.md

 ##### Inheritance

 Subprojects inherit yaml configuration from parent projects.
-This applies to every supported key with the notable exception of `targets`.
+This applies to every supported key with the notable exceptions of `subprojects` and `targets`.
 This means that `backendConfig` (and pretty much anything else) set in the top-level terrascript.yml file is also found in lower-level subprojects at runtime.
 Values in subprojects override inherited values (just as target-level values will override everything else).

 Let's make a more complicated project.